 I thought about that for a second, and decided I wouldn't.
 "So how are we gonna do this then, keep it straight?"

-She shrugged, coming forward with the winning shirt.
-Buttons, but a green that I thought made my eyes look even greener, so I liked wearing it.
+She shrugged, coming toward me with the winning shirt, a soft green plaid that Jason Brockman had once told me made my eyes look even greener, so I liked wearing it.
 "We'll figure something out."
 She held the shirt up against me and smiled.
 "I think we should find you a dress in this color of green, don't you?"

 If I'd been drinking something just then, I would've choked.
 "A dress?
 Why, pray tell?"